minetest/serverlist/README.md

 		# # OR:
 		# pip install uwsgi

-  4. Configure the server by changing options in config.py, which is a Flask configuration file.
+  4. Configure the server by adding options to `config.py`.
+       See `config-example.py` for defaults.

   5. Start the server: